Darynda Jones: Charley Davidson novels

-Darynda Jones’ protagonist Charley Davidson is a private investigator living in Albuquerque, New Mexico but that isn't all Charley does for a living.
+Darynda Jones' protagonist Charley Davidson is a private investigator living in Albuquerque, New Mexico but that is not all Charley does for a living.
 Charley is a portal to heaven and was born onto Earth as a Grim Reaper.
 Not only can she see the dead but she can touch them.
 The dead who have lingered around after passing, due to numerous reasons, can see her 'light' from anywhere on Earth.
 When they pass through her, Charley gets a glimpse of their life, scents, feelings, memories and such.

 The first person to pass through Charley was her mother who died giving birth to Charley.
 Her mother told her she loved her and then passed through Charley.
 Charley remembers this because her memory extends from the day she was born.
 One of the first things she can recall is the Big Bad, a being shrouded in darkness who always seemed to be saving her.
 The books balance humor, romance and suspense.